OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-21.md

 ## 2 Chronicles 21:1

-Then Jehoshaphat lay down with his fathers and was buried with his fathers in the city of David, and his son Jehoram became king in his place.
+Jehoshaphat passed away and was laid to rest with his ancestors in the city of David, and his son Jehoram succeeded him as king.

 ---

 ## 2 Chronicles 21:2

-He had brothers, the sons of Jehoshaphat: Azariah, Jehiel, Zechariah, Azaryahu, Michael, and Shephatiah; all these were the sons of Jehoshaphat king of Israel.
+Jehoram had brothers, the sons of Jehoshaphat: Azariah, Jehiel, Zechariah, Azaryahu, Michael, and Shephatiah.
+All these were the sons of Jehoshaphat, king of Israel.

 ---